Forging alliances with Himalayan communities for wildlife sanctuary management, Arunachal Pradesh, India

 Ramana Athreya is the Biodiversity Research and Conservation Coordinator of EcoSystems-India.
 An astronomer by profession, for the past three decades, Ramana has focussed his attention increasingly away from the stars to become one of India’s most skilled naturalists.

-Since 2003, Ramana has worked with the tribal communities of Arunachal Pradesh to strengthen conservation of one of India’s last areas of relatively unspoilt wilderness.
+Since 2003, Ramana has worked with the local communities of Arunachal Pradesh to strengthen conservation of one of India’s last areas of relatively unspoilt wilderness.
 Nestled in the shadow of the Himalayas, with 70% of its forest cover still intact, Arunachal Pradesh is the least industrialised and least populated of India’s 28 states.
 A globally important biodiversity hotspot, two-thirds of India’s species occur here, including tigers and elephants, along with many rare birds, insects, reptiles, and plants – an astonishing array of life.

 Arunachal Pradesh is also culturally diverse.
 Its million or so inhabitants consist of dozens of unique groups, each with their own religious systems and languages.
 However, the region also has one of the country’s highest rates of population growth and is experiencing increasing development, with mega-projects such as the building of roads an escalating threat.
 The future of Arunachal Pradesh’s wild areas and the species they contain is uncertain.